Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Massive protests with as many as 100,000 people condemning Israel took place in London and other parts of England, causing unease in the Jewish community.
 These rallies continued weekly while a demonstration against anti-Semitism mobilized some 60,000 people on November 26, 2023.

-The British government committed nearly $9 million over the next three years to charities addressing anti-Semitism in the UK.
+Over the next three years, the British government committed nearly $9 million to charities addressing anti-Semitism in the UK.

 The United Kingdom’s Prince William took a historic trip to Israel and the Palestinian territories in June 2018, becoming the first British royal to visit the area officially.
 During William’s four-day tour, he met with Israeli President Rivlin and Palestinian President Abbas separately, visited the Temple Mount, spent time at Yad Vashem, visited a Palestinian refugee camp, relaxed in Tel Aviv, and spoke with Israeli business leaders.
 The visit was widely viewed as positive and received significant coverage in international media.

-Israel’s foreign service considered the visit of Prince William a breakthrough, given the Foreign Office’s prior success in preventing members of the royal family from paying an official visit to Israel.
+Israel’s foreign service considered Prince William’s visit a breakthrough, given the Foreign Office’s prior success in preventing members of the royal family from paying an official visit to Israel.
 This was not the first visit by a member of the family.
-William’s father, Prince Charles, attended the funerals of Yitzhak Rabin in 1995 and Shimon Peres in 2016 and visited the grave of his grandmother, Princess Alice, who is buried in the Church of Mary Magdalene on the Mount of Olives.
+William’s father, Prince Charles, attended the funerals of Yitzhak Rabin in 1995 and Shimon Peres in 2016 and visited his grandmother’s grave, Princess Alice, buried in the Church of Mary Magdalene on the Mount of Olives.

-Landau also noted that indications of the more open military cooperation included publicity surrounding the visit to Haifa port of the HMS Ocean, the fleet flagship of the Royal Navy, joint exercises between the Israeli Air Force and the Royal Air Force, and a flyover by RAF jets as part of Israel’s 70th-anniversary celebration.
+Landau also noted that indications of more open military cooperation included publicity surrounding the visit to Haifa port of the HMS Ocean, the Royal Navy's fleet flagship, joint exercises between the Israeli Air Force and the Royal Air Force, and a flyover by RAF jets as part of Israel’s 70th-anniversary celebration.
 Arms sales from Britain to Israel increased from about $28 million in 2015 to $300 million in 2017.

 Prince Charles made his first-ever official visit to Israel in January 2020 to attend the World Holocaust Forum, marking 75 years since the liberation of Auschwitz.
 Speaking at the Holocaust Forum, the prince said: “The Holocaust must never be allowed to become simply a fact of history: we must never cease to be appalled, nor moved by the testimony of those who lived through it.
 Their experience must always educate, guide, and warn us.”